 Wessex Counselling Service

-Wessex Counselling & Psychotherapy, celebrating more than 30 Years of Psychodynamic Counselling, psychotherapy and Counsellor Training in Frome, Bristol, Bath, Street and surrounding Areas.
-We are happy to take GP referrals.
+Wessex Counselling & Psychotherapy, celebrating almost 40 years of Psychodynamic Counselling, psychotherapy and Counsellor Training in Frome, Bristol, Bath, Street and surrounding areas.
+We are happy to take self referrals and GP referrals.
 We help people and we train those who want to help.

 Our counselling offers help in addressing the difficult areas of your life.
 This might involve loss and grief, relationship troubles or problems at work.
 Equally, there are times when the cause is not clear but you still feel something is wrong.
 Colleagues, family and friends can be a great source of support but it’s not always easy to confide in those closest to you.
 At times like these, talking to someone who is not personally involved can make a difference.
 A professional counsellor will listen to you without making judgements and can help you find new resources within yourself.
 Counselling sessions take place in Bristol, Bath, Street and Frome – counselling and training are open to people across the Southwest.

 Training which is integrated with our clinical services…